-Based on the excellent and supportive comments we received from our reviewers, we are pleased to incorporate the following enhancements in the sixth edition of Successful Project Management:
+Based on the excellent and supportive comments we received from our reviewers, we are pleased to incorporate the following enhancements in the seventh edition of Successful Project Management:

-- Revised the chapter concepts and contents to support the Project Management Knowledge Areas of the Project Management Institute's A Guide to the Project Management Body of Knowledge (PMBOK® Guide) Fifth Edition as shown in the table on the following page. - Added the following new sections: - Stakeholder Engagement (in Chapter 1) - Agile Project Management (in Chapter 5) - Stakeholder Communication (in Chapter 12) - Replaced all Real World Project Management vignettes (two in each chapter) with more up-to-date vignettes that discuss a variety of applications and industry sectors, both North American and International. - Enhanced and updated the Microsoft Project Appendixes in Chapters 4 through 7 based on Microsoft® Project 2013, including all new figures of screen captures - Updated tutorial videos for using Microsoft® Project 2013 in the book's companion website - Made minor edits in the chapters to support the Project Management Knowledge Areas of A Guide to the Project Management Body of Knowledge (PMBOK® Guide) Fifth Edition and to provide consistency of concepts and terminology among the chapters - Updated Appendix B, Project Management Websites
+- Revised the chapter concepts and contents to support the Project Management Knowledge Areas of the Project Management Institute's A Guide to the Project Management Body of Knowledge (PMBOK® Guide), Sixth Edition, as shown in the table on the following page. - Provided animated videos of selected case studies.
+Each case study animation includes embedded questions at intervals during the video for students to answer as well as discussion questions at the end of the video. - Replaced all Real World Project Management vignettes (two in each chapter) with more up-to-date vignettes that discuss a variety of applications and industry sectors, both North American and International. - Enhanced and updated the Microsoft Project Appendixes in Chapters 4 through 7 based on Microsoft® Project 2016, including all new figures of screen captures. - Updated tutorial videos for using Microsoft® Project 2016, available within the MindTap. - Made minor edits in the chapters to support the Project Management Knowledge Areas of A Guide to the Project Management Body of Knowledge

 PMBOK [®] Project Management Knowledge Areas

-Chapter Integration Scope Time Cost Quality Human Resource Communications Risk Procurement Stakeholder
+Chapter Integration Scope Schedule Cost Quality Resource Communications Risk Procurement Stakeholder

-Project Management Concepts 1 1
+Project Management Concepts 1 /

 2. Identifying and Selecting Projects 1 1

 3. Developing Project Proposals 1

-4. Defining Scope, Quality, Responsibility, and Activity Sequence 1 1 1 1
+4. Defining Scope, Quality, Responsibility, and Activity Sequence 1 1 1 1 1

-5. Developing the Schedule 1 1
+5. Developing the Schedule 1 1 1

 6. Resource Utilization 1 1

 7. Determining Costs, Budget, and Earned Value 1 1

 8. Managing Risk 1

-9. Closing the Project 1
+9. Closing the Project 1 1

 10. The Project Manager 1 1 1

 11. The Project Team 1

-12. Project Communication and Documentation 1 1 1 1
+12. Project Communication and Documentation 1 1 1 /

 13. Project Management Organizational Structures 1 1